 If you plan your trip carefully, you might also be able to see the British Virgin Islands.
 Just don't forget to bring a passport.

 Chances are if you’re visiting St. Thomas, you’re arriving at the Cyril E. King Airport.
 Take a taxi to your hotel, check in, and get ready for the day.

 If you’re looking for lunch, there are plenty of good lunch places all around the island.
-Some of the most famous are Gladys' Cafe right by Charlotte Amalie or Bernie's Bar & Grill if you’re near Red Hook.
+Some of the most famous are Gladys' Cafe right in the downtown district or Bernie's Bar & Grill if you’re near Red Hook.